What is a further advance mortgage?

 - Buying a second property, such as a buy-to-let investment

-When you applied for your mortgage originally, your lender will have carried out a series of checks on both your credit record and your affordability to make sure you could afford your repayments.
+When you first applied for your mortgage, your lender checked both your credit record and your affordability to ensure you could manage the repayments.
 If you apply for a further advance on your mortgage, your lender will assess both of these again - even if your finances have changed very little since you first got your mortgage.

 Your lender might also carry out a new property valuation.
-If your home’s value has fallen since you bought it, you might find it harder to get a further advance.
+If the property's value has fallen since you bought it, you might find it harder to get a further advance.

 Learn more: How can I lower my mortgage payments?